imtapps/code-review-guide/README.md

   - Are there any events that should be logged to the Activity log?
   - Do not "do things" when handling exceptions (don't call APIs, Query the database, etc)

+## Dependencies

+  - lock in versions - be specific but not exact.
+  - Have a conversation beforehand to make sure new dependencies are a good idea

 ## Python / Django